Efficient Computation of Tucker Decomposition for Streaming Scientific Data Compression: Results

 Following a previous study \cite{KollaKC2020}, we consider a simulation of auto-ignition processes of a turbulent ethanol-air mixture, under conditions corresponding to a homogeneous charge compression ignition (HCCI) combustion mode of an internal combustion engine, to assess the streaming ST-HOSVD algorithm applied to scientific data.
 The simulation was performed on a rectangular Cartesian grid of a 2D spatial domain with $672 \times 672$ grid points, which constitute the first two modes of the tensor.
 The simulation state comprises 33 variables at each grid point---the third mode---and 268 time snapshots (the last of a total of 626 timesteps) are considered which constitutes the streaming mode of a fourth-order tensor.
 Since this is not a synthetic data set with an exact known low-rank structure, the results of the streaming and batch ST-HOSVD algorithms are likely to produce different results due to our lack of knowledge about the exact truncation criteria; however they should still be comparable for a fixed relative error tolerance $\tau$.

-In \cref{fig:hcci}, we compare the reconstructions from the streaming Tucker compression (initialized with 150 timesteps of interest) against the original dataset at three tolerance levels: $\tau \in \{10^{-1}, 10^{-2}, 10^{-3}\}$.
+In \cref{fig:hcci}, we compare the reconstructions of the temperature variable at simulation time $t = 2.0 \times 10^{-3}$~s from the streaming Tucker compression (initialized with 100 timesteps of interest) against the original dataset at two tolerance levels: $\tau \in \{10^{-1}, 10^{-2}\}$.
 We observe that, as the tolerance is tightened, the contours of the element-wise reconstructions become visually nearly identical to the contours of the original data.

 In \cref{tbl:hcci}, we compare the performance of the batch and streaming Tucker factorizations.
-We compress the data tensor with three error tolerances, and initialize the streaming versions with data from the first 110, 130, and 150 timesteps of interest.
+We compress the data tensor with two error tolerances, and initialize the streaming versions with data from the first 100 and 150 timesteps of interest.
 We observe that the target error tolerance is satisfied in all the experiments.
-Additionally, as we increase the number of initial time steps, the Tucker ranks from the streaming algorithm approach those computed from the batch algorithm, while simultaneously lowering the total computational time for the factorization.
+Additionally, as we increase the number of initial time steps, the Tucker ranks from the streaming algorithm approach those computed from the batch algorithm.
 This improvement, however, comes at the cost of increasing memory footprint of the streaming algorithm (which is still smaller compared to the batch version).

+These experiments with the HCCI dataset demonstrate that our streaming ST-HOSVD implementation can process moderately large datasets (tens of gigabytes) on single node compute clusters.
+Compressing larger datasets (terabytes and higher) will however require a MPI-based fully distributed implementation \cite{DeKoMePhRi2024} to overcome the limitations on per-node memory availability.

-\section{Conclusions and future work}
+\section{Conclusions and Future Work}